mysociety/fixmystreet/glossary.md

     class="glossary">state</a>.
     <p>
-      For example, someone can leave an update on a pothole report to say, "I think it's getting worse!", and add a photograph.
+      For example, someone can leave an update on a pothole report to say, "I think the hole is getting bigger!", and add a photograph.
 Or they can mark the problem as fixed.
     </p>
     <p>
       <a href="#staff-user" class="glossary">Staff users</a> can add more